 Taste: known in vegan cooking for it's pungent, savory, and umami flavor, we use black salt to re-create the flavor of eggs.
 How?
 It has a sulphurous aroma, which is very similar to the smell of eggs.
 If that's not your thing, just replace the black salt with regular salt!

 Fact: black salt comes in three different types: ritual, Himalayan, and black lava (Hawaiian).
 Since the characteristics are quite different, opt for Himalayan black salt for its egg-like qualities.

 Taste: what better way to lend a yellow hue than "nooch."
 Nutritional yeast also adds a cheesy, umami flavor to this omelette, which further emulates the eggy taste.

 Health: often fortified with B12, nutritional yeast is a complete protein, and has trace minerals like zinc, selenium, and manganese, which contain up to 30% of your daily needs in a serving.

 Taste: we use yellow potatoes (papa amarillo) in this recipe to lend their sweet flavor and soft texture.
 You can use whichever potato you prefer, but ensure they're cut thin enough to cook on the stove.

 Health: one medium potato contains about 10-30% of your daily B6 (aka pyridoxine) needs, which are required for maintaining a healthy metabolism.

-Fridge: this omelette will store in the fridge for up to 4 days.
+Fridge: this Spanish omelette recipe will store in the fridge for up to 4 days.

-Freezer: if you don't eat it all or feel like making extra, put this meal in a freezer-safe container and store for up to 3 months.
+Freezer: if you don't eat it all or feel like making extra, put the leftovers in a freezer-safe container and store for up to 3 months.